grinnell-cs/csc151-images/_mps/word-clouds.md

   assume you'll need to recurse over a list of words or a list of the images you've built from those words.

-Can I see some examples?

-> We're working on some examples.

 How should we combine the word images into a single image?

 > That's part of your goal to figure out.
 There are a variety of strategies.
 You could use beside and above repeatedly.
 You could create a large image and place the words in different ways on the image.
 You could try to combine similar-size words together into groups, and then combine those groups.
 The options are (nearly) endless.